Three7vn/desthetik/README.md

 - Backend: Handles prompt generation and LLM interaction
 - Voice Input: Captures natural speech to eliminate typing bottlenecks and enable stream-of-consciousness ideation
 - **Import/Export JSON:** Instantly load previous designs or export your current diagram for use in other tools or AI code editors.
+- **Shareable Links:** Generate and share URL links that contain your entire system design, allowing others to view and modify your designs.

 ## How It Works

 1. **Conversational Input:** Users answer a series of questions (or use voice input) to describe their product idea, user, and requirements.
 2. **Automated System Design:** Desthetik generates a detailed, structured system architecture and visualizes it as a flowchart.
-3. **Playground Mode:** Users can use the playground to import previous designs (via JSON), move components around, and experiment with different architectures.
-You can also export your current diagram as a JSON file—perfect for sharing, saving, or importing into your AI-powered code editor or other development tools to kickstart implementation.
+3. **Playground Mode:** Users can use the playground to:
+   - Create shareable links to instantly share their designs with others
+   - Import previous designs (via JSON)
+   - Move components around and experiment with different architectures
+   - Export the current diagram as a JSON file

+All these features make it perfect for collaboration, sharing design ideas with team members, or importing into your AI-powered code editor to kickstart implementation.

 ## Getting Started